-In 2024, you pay a yearly \$240 deductible for Part B-covered services and supplies before Medicare begins to pay its share, depending on the service or supply.
+In 2025, you pay a yearly \$257 deductible for Part B-covered services and supplies before Medicare begins to pay its share, depending on the service or supply.

-What's assignment and why is it important?
+What's assignment, and why is it important?

-Assignment is an agreement by your doctor, provider, or supplier to be paid directly by Medicare, to accept the payment amount Medicare approves for the covered service, and not to bill you for any more than the Medicare deductible and coinsurance.
+Assignment is an agreement by your doctor, provider, or supplier to be paid directly by Medicare, to accept the payment amount Medicare approves for the service, and not to bill you for any more than the Medicare deductible and any applicable coinsurance or copayment amounts.

 Depending on the service or supply, the amount you pay may be higher if the doctor, provider, or other supplier doesn't accept assignment.
 Doctors and other health care providers who don't accept assignment can charge you 15% over the Medicare-approved payment amount for most Part B-covered services.
 This is called the "limiting charge."
 The limiting charge only applies to certain services and doesn't apply to some supplies and durable medical equipment (DME).
-When getting certain supplies and DME, Medicare will only pay for them if you get them from Medicare-enrolled suppliers, no matter who submits the claim (you or your supplier).
+When getting certain supplies and DME, Medicare will only pay for them if you get them from suppliers who are enrolled in Medicare and accept assignment, no matter who submits the claim (you or your supplier).